 BPA can streamline both sending and receiving invoices, reducing the time and paperwork involved.
 For sending invoices, a BPA solution could automate the data gathering, compiling, and dispatching of invoices.
-For accounts payable, software may systematize the receiving, approval, and payment process according to predetermined criteria.
+For accounts payable, the software may systematize the receiving, approval, and payment process according to predetermined criteria.

 Example 2: Human Resources

 Managing personnel requires different functions, from hiring to onboarding to training and more.
-BPA can automate the process so that each task is completed in specific order, completed tasks are documented, and information is consistent.
+BPA can automate the process so that each task is completed in a specific order, completed tasks are documented, and information is consistent.
 Among other things, BPA can help HR employees reduce paperwork, respond faster, and prevent costly errors.